 ABL’s Component & Mechanism Engineers are critical to each action taken by the launch vehicle during flight.

-Nearly every command given by the computer on the way up results in a fluid component, mechanism, actuator or valve that they have developed contributing to the mission.
-Great Component & Mechanism Engineers know well ahead of launch that their design is going to function without fail, having spent many hours designing, developing and manufacturing a robust part that enables the reliable system.
+Launch vehicles are riddled with components, from fluid control devices, actuators, separation mechanisms, and instrumentation.
+When there is a rocket failure, one of these components is usually the cause.
+Great Component & Mechanism Engineers know well ahead of launch that their design is going to function without fail, having spent many hours designing, developing, and manufacturing a robust part that enables the reliable system.

 Demonstrated ability utilizing CAD design software (e.g. NX, CATIA, CREO/PRO-E)

 Demonstrated analysis capability using hand-calcs as well as finite element analysis (e.g. ANSYS, ABAQUS, NASTRAN)